qld-gov-au/PLSplus-QG-spec/README.md

 If the following message is returned from a request it may be due to authentication problems&colon;

 "status"&colon; "error", “This request was rejected due to a violation.
-Please contact OpenData@dnrme.qld.gov.au, and provide this reference ID&colon; 12719710694116814232"}
+Please contact OpenData@resources.qld.gov.au, and provide this reference ID&colon; 12719710694116814232"}

-Take a note of the time of the request and include it and your username in an email to OpenData@dnrme.qld.gov.au for assistance.
+Take a note of the time of the request and include it and your username in an email to OpenData@resources.qld.gov.au for assistance.

 ## 6) Licensing